octopus-network/omnity-port-solidity/README.md

 * `directive`: The directive to be executed.
 It has the following fields:
   * `command`: The enum option for the command of the directive.
-  * `sequence`: The sequence number of the directive, to prevent replay attack.
-This sequence must be continuous, will be checked by the contract.
+  * `sequence`: The sequence number of the directive.

 The `command` in `directive` has the following enum options: